Taiwan applies to join Pacific trade deal just days after China

-Taiwan has submitted an application to join the Trans-Pacific Partnership trade deal, just days after China sent its own request to become a member of the agreement which was once pushed by the U.S. as a way to isolate Beijing and solidify American dominance in the region.
+Taiwan has submitted an application to join a major Pacific trade deal that includes Japan, just days after China sent its own request to become a member of the agreement which was once pushed by the U.S. as a way to isolate Beijing and solidify American dominance in the region.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.